pgEdge/cli/docs/functions/ace-repset-diff.md

 ## FLAGS
     -d, --dbname=DBNAME
-        Name of the database.
-Defaults to the name of the first database in the cluster configuration.
+        Name of the database to use.
+If omitted, defaults to the first database in the cluster configuration.

-    --block_rows=BLOCK_ROWS
+    --block_size=BLOCK_SIZE
         Number of rows to process per block.
-Defaults to config.BLOCK_ROWS_DEFAULT.
+Defaults to config.DIFF_BLOCK_SIZE.

     -m, --max_cpu_ratio=MAX_CPU_RATIO
         Maximum CPU utilisation.
 The accepted range is 0.0-1.0.
 Defaults to config.MAX_CPU_RATIO_DEFAULT.